korngsamnang/mern-recipe-app/README.md

 ### Steps 1: Configure the backend

-we need to properly set up cors along with `credentials` set to `true`.
+We need to properly set up cors along with `credentials` set to `true`.

 ```javascript
 app.use(